 Briefpoint

 1. Discovery Document Drafting: Briefpoint

 Drafting discovery documents can slow everything down.
-It’s repetitive, tedious, and takes up valuable time that could be better spent on strategy or case prep.
+It’s repetitive, detailed work that takes up valuable time you could spend on strategy, case prep, or higher-value legal work.

-Briefpoint takes care of the busywork by auto-generating clean, formatted discovery drafts in minutes.
-This AI-powered tool handles interrogatories, requests for admission, and requests for production for all U.S. states and federal districts.
+Briefpoint helps reduce that manual work by auto-generating clean, formatted discovery drafts in minutes.
+This AI-powered tool handles interrogatories, requests for admission, and requests for production across all U.S. states and federal districts.

+Briefpoint